 6. Travel, if the travel is a regular and necessary condition of the work performed.

 It’s important to note that pay systems should be documented in employment policies and used consistently in order to qualify as bona fide factors.

 Which Employers Must Comply with Colorado’s Equal Pay for Equal Work Act?

-All public and private employers within the state of Colorado must comply with Colorado’s EPEWA.
+All employers, public and private, within the state of Colorado must comply with Colorado’s EPEWA.

 What Are the Penalties for Non-Compliance?

 Under the EPEWA, aggrieved employees have a range of avenues to pursue their claims.
 They may file administrative complaints with the State Department of Labor Employment or pursue a private right of action in court.
 Additionally, the EPEWA authorizes the Director of the Department of Labor and Employment to create a program to mediate equal pay complaints.